 Information for Cavers

-- Decontamination procedures following US Fish and Wildlife Service protocols are required by everyone to enter any and all caves.
+Decontamination procedures using the latest National WNS Decontamination Protocol (U.S.) are required for everyone to enter any and all caves.

 Decontamination refers to the process of cleaning clothing and equipment to prevent accidentally spreading the fungus that causes White Nose Syndrome.
 By properly decontaminating clothing and equipment, the likelihood of moving the fungus from one site to another is greatly reduced.

 A summary of the decontamination procedures is provided with approved cave access registration forms!

 VIDEO: The Monongahela National Forest, in partnership with the Cave Research Foundation, has developed a video demonstrating decontamination procedures (~ 21 minutes long).